 This section explains how you define interaction processing in a strategy by using strategy-building objects.
-I

-How to place an object in a strategy, configure its properties, and connect it to another object
+Placing an object in a strategy, configuring its properties, and connecting it to another object

 Purpose: To define an interaction processing step within a strategy.